 12 Best Things To Do in Prague

-Prague is one of the most spectacular cities in Europe, and in my opinion its beauty is worth visiting at least once in a lifetime.
-Its aesthetics will transport you back to medieval times, its impressive buildings will leave you open-mouthed and its gastronomy will make your mouth water with flavours from the Old Continent.
+Prague is one of the most spectacular cities in Europe and, in my opinion, its beauty deserves a visit at least once in a lifetime.
+Its aesthetics will transport you back to medieval times, its impressive buildings will dazzle you and its gastronomy will make your mouth water with flavours from the Old Continent.
 Here are 10 things to see and do on your trip to Prague.

 1. Stroll around the Old Town Square, home of the astronomical clock

-Prague's central square is an architectural gem, and it's so well preserved that it's even surprising to learn that it survived World War II with only minor damage.
+Prague's central square is an architectural gem and is so well preserved that it's surprising to learn that it survived World War II with only minor damage.

-Book a tour of Prague with tickets to the clock
+Book a tour of Prague with clock tickets

-2. Enter Prague Castle, a monument to the passage of time
+2. Enter Prague Castle, a monument that stands the test of time

 Entrance to Prague Castle| ©Yannick Loriot